Last Updated: June 15, 2023, by: Greca Fotopoulos

 Triversa Prime uses Congoleum’s SmartLink System which provides a tough, durable bond with an adhesive-free application.
 The flooring can be installed over a variety of subfloors and as a floating floor.

 It can also be installed over a radiant heating system.
-Check out the cost of radiant heat here.
+Take a look at out in-depth report on the cost of radiant heat.

 Congoleum recommends installation by an experienced professional or as a project for only an advanced DIYer.
 Complete installation instructions are available on the site.